-The price difference is due to tariff pancaking and contractual congestions at the German - Swiss border.
-As discussed in Annex I, Italian prices are higher than those in Austria as a result of physical congestion between the two markets, but it is important to note that the Austrian market is already more expensive than the TTF and NCG as a result of physical congestions on the German-Austrian border.
-The existence of physical and contractual congestions highlight the importance of the proper implementation of Framework Guidelines and Network Codes that form part of the Third Energy Package.
+Additionally, the Austrian market is already more expensive than the TTF and NCG as a result of physical congestions on the German-Austrian border.
+The possible existence of barriers to trade highlight the importance of the proper implementation of Framework Guidelines and Network Codes that form part of the Third Energy Package.
 We will discuss the current European regulatory framework and its potential to bring about an integrated market in Chapter 4.1 in more detail.
 It is important to note, however, that even if we assume that physical and contractual congestions will not be a problem in the future, market foreclosure by long-term commodity and capacity contracts is not prevented by current regulations.